 On July 17, 2015, an Amended Notice of Application was filed seeking various forms of relief including declarations that Leo had exercised his powers as a director of Canad and that Canad had conducted its business and affairs in a manner that was oppressive of, or unfairly prejudicial to, or which unfairly disregarded, the interest of Crocus as a shareholder of Canada.
 The Amended Notice of Application also sought an Order that Canad be liquidated and dissolved and that the proceeds from such liquidation be distributed to the shareholders of Canad.
-The Amended Notice of Application was supported by an Affidavit sworn by Brent Warga, in his capacity as Senior Vice-President of the Receiver.
+The Amended Notice of Application was supported by an Affidavit sworn by Brent Warga ("Mr. Warga"), in his capacity as Senior Vice-President of the Receiver.
 The Respondents filed affidavit evidence on May 31, 2016.
 Cross-examinations on affidavits, which were rescheduled from March 2016 to May 2016 at the request of the Respondents, did not occur and new cross-examination dates have not yet been determined.

 On September 12, 2016, the Receiver, along with its legal counsel, met with Canad to revisit whether an exit strategy for Crocus could be mutually agreed upon.
-Although continued dialogue between the Receiver and Canad did occur subsequent to this meeting, an exit strategy was not reached and the litigation proceedings continue.
+Although continued dialogue between the Receiver and Canad did occur subsequent to this meeting, an exit strategy was not reached.
+Accordingly, in response to the Respondents' affidavit evidence, a supplemental affidavit was sworn by Mr. Warga on November 7, 2017 and was filed with the Court, and the litigation proceedings continue.